AruGPT/Twilio-WhatsApp-Client-Portal/README.md

-# 📲 Twilio WhatsApp Media Sender
+# 📲 WhatsApp Message Portal

-This Flask-based web app allows you to **send WhatsApp messages and media files** (like images, PDFs, MP4s, MP3s) using the Twilio API.
+This Flask-based web app allows you to **send WhatsApp messages and media files** (like images, PDFs, MP4s, MP3s) using the Meta API.
 It's a quick and user-friendly interface designed for demos, automation, or customer notification testing over WhatsApp.

 ---

----

-### ⚠️ Important Cleanup Step

-Before running the application for the first time, **please delete the placeholder files** `a.txt` and `b.txt` located in the `media` and `uploads` directories respectively.
-These files are included for demonstration purposes but can interfere with file upload handling and media serving.

-You can delete these files manually through your file explorer or command line.
-Removing them ensures the app works smoothly with fresh user uploads.

 ---